icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Changes on-the-fly by keywords like \!(Port()), \!(PortSettings()), \!(Baud()),... are now reflected in the terminal settings, i.e. also indicated by '*' (related to reqs. #71 and #403).
 - [Terminal > Settings... > Advanced...] dialog rearranged for better fitting screen.
-- Upgrade to .NET 4.0 (runtime as well as framework) (precondition for new automatic actions [Chart/Plot/Histogram] and preparing upcoming feature request #74, part of feature request #229).
+- Upgrade to .NET 4 Runtime and .NET 4.8 Framework (part of feature request #229, precondition for new automatic actions [Chart/Plot/Histogram] and upcoming feature request #74 [Scripting]).
+- Consequently (former limitations):
-- Consequently, x64 distributions no longer need to be 'AnyCPU' builds (former limitation).
+   > x64 distributions no longer need to be 'AnyCPU' builds.
+   > System display scaling other than 100% (96 DPI) no longer result in minor distortions on Win 7
+     (bugs #85, #235, #375) nor some blurring on Win 8 and above (feature request #310).
+   > Use of serial COM ports while disconnect, undock or hibernate without closing the port should
+     no longer result in an 'ObjectDisposedException' or 'UnauthorizedAccessException' (bugs #224,
+     #254, #293, #316, #317, #345, #382, #385, #387, #401, #442).
-- Improved error message in case the required .NET  is missing.
+- Improved error message in case the required version of .NET is missing.
 - Project/Assembly structure slightly refined (preparing upcoming feature request #74).
 - Test coverage of sending and processing significantly increased (related to refactorings above).

 Fixed bugs:
-- Predefined command description gets updated when multi-line command gets changed (bug #481) and default descriptions no longer get saved in settings file.
+- Predefined command description gets updated when multi-line command gets changed (bug #481) and default description no longer gets saved in settings file.
+- Predefined command description is kept when filled-in before text or file path (bugs #476, #499).
 - Issue with not shown predefined commands when defining more than 12 predefined commands fixed.
 - Layout of predefined commands can now also be changed on a new terminal that doesn't contain commands yet (related to previous feature requests #28, #257, #365).